Introduction

 To run the above example on your computer, type the following command in your terminal:

-vlayer init --template web-proof
+vlayer init --template simple-web-proof

 This command will download all the necessary artifacts to your project.